Pennsylvania Nurse Aide Registry

 In order to become a certified nurse aide in the state of Pennsylvania by testing, individuals must be eligible for testing.
 The following individuals are eligible for testing in the state of Pennsylvania:

-- Graduates of state approved training programs within the last 24 months
+- Graduates of state approved CNA programs within the last 24 months

 - Current student nurses

 - Oregon nurse aides with lapsed certificate based on unemployment

 - Out of state nurse aides with lapsed certificate based on unemployment

 Candidates must register with Pearson Vue, fill out and application, and schedule an exam.
 The names of those candidates who have passed both the written and skills evaluations will be placed on the Pennsylvania CNA Registry.
 The registry will issue a Registry Card, aka Notice of Enrollment, which will be mailed to successful candidates by Pearson VUE.